-- Configured via command-line interface or using free RadioManger software.
+- Configured via command-line interface or using free RadioManager software.

-- Front Panel status LEDs all users to monitor operation at a glance.
+- Front Panel status LEDs allow users to monitor operations at a glance.

 - CRC, ID codes, and packet-protocol make using it plug-and-play.

 - Basic setup: Serial data goes in one modem.
-Same serial data comes out other modem.
+Same serial data comes out the other modem.

 - Advanced setup: Users may configure radio IDs, repeater function, serial port timing, I/O parameters.

 - Large buffers allow over-the-air data rates to be independent of serial-port rates.